isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 3. To address Mr Zhulkarnain’s and Ms Nadia Samdin’s queries, this is done by cultivating a good understanding of social and community needs through proactive engagement:

 <p style="margin-left: 40px">
-(a) For example, SLA engages the National Volunteer and Philanthropy Centre and community entities such as New Hope, to understand their challenges in finding suitable spaces.
+(a) For example, SLA engages the National Volunteer and Philanthropy Centre and community entities such as New Hope, to understand their challenges in finding suitable spaces.</p>

 </p><p style="margin-left: 40px">
-(b) Through such engagements, SLA identified emerging demands such as silver co-living and the need for community spaces.
+(b) Through such engagements, SLA identified emerging demands such as silver co-living and the need for community spaces.</p>

 {:start="4"}
 4. First, to address rising demand for independent living for older Singaporeans,

 </p><p style="margin-left: 40px">
-(a) SLA activated State properties such as 79 to 95 Hindoo Road, 26 Evans Road, and 98 Henderson Road.
+(a) SLA activated State properties such as 79 to 95 Hindoo Road, 26 Evans Road, and 98 Henderson Road.</p>

 </p><p style="margin-left: 40px">
 (b) Building on the response, SLA plans to launch a tender in the first quarter of this year for 20 heritage properties at Admiralty Road East for multi-generational co-living.
-Proposals with holistic programming and emphasis on inter-generational co-living that encourages independent senior living will be favourably considered.
+Proposals with holistic programming and emphasis on inter-generational co-living that encourages independent senior living will be favourably considered.</p>

 {:start="5"}
 5. Second, SLA is activating State properties with potential to bring communities together.

 </p><p style="margin-left: 40px">
-(a) One example is the transformation of 30 Maxwell Road into a wellness and fitness hub through the joint initiative with URA, Reinventing Spaces into Vibrant Places, as noted by Mr Keith Chua.
+(a) One example is the transformation of 30 Maxwell Road into a wellness and fitness hub through the joint initiative with URA, Reinventing Spaces into Vibrant Places, as noted by Mr Keith Chua.</p>

 </p><p style="margin-left: 40px">
-(b) Another example is the transformation of the former Elections Department office at 11 Prinsep Street into a social impact hub named The Foundry, which started operations last year.
+(b) Another example is the transformation of the former Elections Department office at 11 Prinsep Street into a social impact hub named The Foundry, which started operations last year.</p>

 </p><p style="margin-left: 40px">
 (c) Further, SLA will restore and repurpose Block 1 East Coast Road (1ECR) for community and social uses.
 The renovated space will provide programs and training to support youth, as well as recreational activities for all ages.
-SLA called a tender for a multi-disciplinary team of consultants in September 2024 to provide consultancy services for Additions &amp; Alterations (A&amp;A) works – with estimated completion in 2028.
+SLA called a tender for a multi-disciplinary team of consultants in September 2024 to provide consultancy services for Additions &amp; Alterations (A&amp;A) works – with estimated completion in 2028.</p>

 </p><p style="margin-left: 40px">
 (d) SLA will continue collaborating with agencies to introduce more State properties for economic and social uses.
-By launching more Price-Quality tenders, SLA will be able to better curate placemaking efforts to benefit the community.
+By launching more Price-Quality tenders, SLA will be able to better curate placemaking efforts to benefit the community.</p>

 **B. Updates on the Digital Conveyancing Portal (DCP)**